hashmathsa/main-project/README.md

    - Basic statistics and visualizations provided insights into the distribution of telecommunication facilities by type and location.
    - A bar chart visualized the count of different facility types, helping identify the most common types.
    - Scatter plots were used to assess the geographical distribution based on latitude and longitude.
+   - ### Visual Insights from EDA Results:

+1. **Distribution of Facility Types**:
+   - A bar chart visualized the frequency of different telecommunication facility types.
+The most common facility types are clearly identifiable, allowing us to understand which types dominate the landscape.

+2. **Geographic Distribution of Facilities**:
+   - Scatter plots of facility locations (latitude vs. longitude) revealed clear geographic clusters.
+This suggests certain areas in San Francisco have a higher density of telecommunication services, likely due to population or commercial concentration.

+3. **Missing Data Analysis**:
+   - A heatmap or a count of missing values highlighted which columns had missing data.
+Location-related fields were the most affected, requiring cleanup for further spatial analysis.

+4. **Correlation Matrix**:
+   - A correlation heatmap between numerical features helped to identify any strong relationships or multicollinearity.
+This was useful for later feature selection and determining redundant variables.

+5. **Boxplots for Outliers**:
+   - Boxplots were used to detect outliers in numerical features like facility age or installation year.
+Outliers were either treated or flagged for future investigation, ensuring the dataset was clean for analysis.

+6. **Facility Counts by Location**:
+   - A geographical heatmap displayed the intensity of facility distribution across the city, highlighting hotspots where telecommunication infrastructure is concentrated.

+These visual insights provided critical understanding of the dataset, revealing patterns, relationships, and areas needing attention before moving to more advanced analysis.

 2. **Data Preprocessing**:
    - Missing values in the location column were dropped to ensure the integrity of spatial data.